Sessions Open to High School Girls in Grades 9-11

 Karbowski was a First Team All-MAAC performer at midfield for the Saints in 1992.
 Unfortunately for Curto and the Saints, that was the only year he played for the Green and Gold.
 His first three years were spent at the University at Buffalo before he transferred to Siena for his fourth and final season.

 Following graduation, Karbowski played four seasons with the Capital District Alleycats of the United States Inter-Regional Soccer League.
 He is also a two-time Empire State Games gold medalist as a member of the Adirondack Region Open team, and was an assistant coach for the team in 1997.

-Karbowski has also coached in the Clifton Park premier program for the past 15 years.
+Karbowski has also coached for Clifton Park Soccer Club for 24 years.